Oil drops 2 percent as economic outlook weakens, U.S. supply surges

 But these efforts are being undermined by soaring U.S. crude oil production, which has increased by more than 2 million bpd since early 2018 to an unprecedented 12.1 million bpd.
 That makes America the world’s biggest producer, ahead of Russia and Saudi Arabia.

-Investment bank Jefferies on Friday said that U.S. output growth was largely being fueled by onshore shale production, which had recently benefited from investments by oil majors Exxon Mobil and Chevron.
+Investment bank Jefferies on Friday said that U.S. output growth was largely being fuelled by onshore shale production, which had recently benefited from investments by oil majors Exxon Mobil and Chevron.

 “The majors bring scale, steady capital investment and science to the play,” the U.S. bank said, adding that this could lead to a higher growth trajectory and cap the upside oil prices.